-with $\epsilon_n = n^{-\alpha/(2 \alpha + 1)} (\log n)^{\kappa_1}, \bar{\epsilon}_n = n^{-\alpha/(2 \alpha + 1)} (\log n)^{\kappa_2}$ for constants $\kappa_1, \kappa_2 > 0$.
+with $\varepsilon_n = n^{-\alpha/(2 \alpha+ 1)} (\log n)^{\kappa_1}, \bar{\varepsilon}_n = n^{-\alpha/(2 \alpha+ 1)} (\log n)^{\kappa_2}$ for constants $\kappa_1, \kappa_2 > 0$.

-There is a deep connection between the above measure theoretic result involving the concentration probability and complexity of the support of the conditional Gaussian process $W^{A}$ and rates of posterior contraction with Gaussian process priors. \cite{van2008rates} mention that the conditions (\ref{eq:sieve_entropy}) - (\ref{eq:non_centered}) have a one-to-one correspondence with the general sufficient conditions for rates of posterior contraction (Theorem 2.1 of \cite{ghosal2000convergence}).
-In a specific statistical setting involving Gaussian process priors on some function, sieves in the parameter space of interest can be easily obtained by restricting the unknown function to such sets $B_n$.
-It only remains to appropriately relate the norm of discrepancy specific to the problem (e.g., Hellinger norm for density estimation) to the Banach space norm (sup-norm in this case) of the Gaussian random element to conclude that $\max\{\epsilon_n, \bar{\epsilon}_n\}$ is the rate of posterior contraction; refer to the discussion following Theorem 3.1 in \cite{van2009adaptive}.

-In this article, we shall consider two function classes defined in Section \ref{sec:notn}, (i) H\"{o}lder class of functions $C^{\bfal}[0, 1]^d$ with anisotropic smoothness ($\bfal \in \mathbb{R}_+^d$), and (ii) H\"{o}lder class of functions $C^{\alpha}[0, 1]^I$ with isotropic smoothness that can possibly depend on fewer dimensions ($\alpha > 0$ and $I \subset \{1, \ldots, d\}$).
-We shall study multi-bandwidth Gaussian processes of the form $\{ W_t^{\bfa} = W_{\bfa \cdot t} : \; t \in [0,1]^d\}$ for a vector of rescalings (or inverse-bandwidths) $\bfa = (a_1, \ldots, a_d)^{\T}$ with $a_j > 0$ for all $j = 1, \ldots, d$.
-For a continuous function in the support of a Gaussian process, the probability assigned to a sup-norm neighborhood of the function is controlled by the centered small ball probability and how well the function can be approximated from the RKHS of the process (Section 5 of \cite{van2008reproducing}).
+In this article, we shall study multi-bandwidth Gaussian processes of the form $\{ W_t^{\mathbf{a}} = W_{\mathbf{a}\cdot t}\dvtx t \in [0,1]^d\}$ for a vector of rescalings (or inverse-bandwidths) $\mathbf {a}= (a_1, \ldots, a_d)^{\T}$ with $a_j > 0$ for all $j = 1, \ldots, d$.
+We consider two function classes defined in Section~\ref{secnotn}: \begin{longlist}[(ii)] \item[(i)] H\"{o}lder class of functions $C^{\bfala}[0, 1]^d$ with anisotropic smoothness (\mbox{$\bfal\!\in\!\mathbb{R}_*^d$}). \item[(ii)] H\"{o}lder class of functions $C^{\alpha}[0, 1]^I$ with isotropic smoothness that can possibly depend on fewer dimensions ($\alpha> 0$ and $I \subset\{1, \ldots, d\}$). \end{longlist} For a continuous function in the support of a Gaussian process, the probability assigned to a sup-norm neighborhood of the function is controlled by centered small ball probability and how well the function can be approximated from the RKHS of the process [Section~5 of \citet{van2008reproducing}].